wind-addons/WindDungeonHelper/README.md

 **Wind Dungeon Helper** is a plugin designed for dungeon combats.

-This plugin is aim to improve your skills and and QoL.
+This plugin is aim to improve your skills and QoL.

 ## 🧬 Features